-We have grown accustomed in our present cultural situation to accept the cultural story and continually adapt and live in that story.
+We have grown accustomed to our present cultural situation to accept the cultural story and continually adapt and live in that story.
 We continue to have a notion that whatever the present culture suggests is loving and kind, we should adapt to it.
 Adapting to present cultural change moves us further backward.
 Living into the story of Jesus moves us forward.
 Our choice!Adapting to present cultural change moves us further backward.
-Living into the story of Jesus… Click To Tweet ➨ Behind the Scenes
+Living into the story of Jesus moves us forward.
+Our Choice.
+Click To Tweet

 What is the kingdom of God?
 There were two basic thoughts about the kingdom in the day of Jesus.
 First, some thought it was political, something like David’s kingdom in the Old Testament, a military, and nationalistic kingdom.
 This kingdom would take the pressure of Rome’s foot off the neck of Israel.
 This was the hope of the Jews in general (John 6), and the disciples in particular (Acts 1).